 Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, workstations, handheld devices etc. from accidental or malicious attempts which might threaten the security of the Trust/academy systems and data.

 An agreed policy is in place regarding the downloading of executable files.
-This can only be done by Limbtec.
+This can only be done by BAYtek

 Within the Staff Acceptable Use Agreement there is a section relating to the use of staff laptops regarding the extent of personal use that users and their family members are allowed on laptops and other portable devices that may be used out of school.
 We believe that confidence comes from regular use and encouraging personal activity is a good way to ensure that.
 Essentially it is acceptable to use laptops for personal use provided that only appropriate information and websites are accessed, and no illegal activity is undertaken whilst using them.